Some people use tarot cards for fortune-telling, divination, or harassing their spiritual guides to find out when their ex is finally coming back.

 STEP FOUR: Bookmark this page of tarot card meanings.

-This page links to the tarot card meanings for each of the 78 cards and is basically an index.
+Click here to see a page that links to the tarot card meanings for each of the 78 cards.
+It’s basically an index.
 Bookmark it for when you want to dive deeper into each card’s meaning.

 STEP FIVE: Use the companion guide that came with your deck.

 The Simple Tarot Deck Companion Guidebook was designed to be pocket-sized (if you have big pockets) so you can take it with you wherever you read your cards.
-If you want something even more portable, use the ebook version, which is free when you purchase The Simple Tarot Deck.
+If you want something even more portable, get the ebook version, which is only $0.99 everywhere fine ebooks are sold.
 This guidebook was designed for The Simple Tarot Deck, but can be used with any Rider-Waite-Smith based deck.

 STEP SIX: Practice every day